 Brood combs turn black because of heavy use

 But, you say, the inside of honey cells are brushed with propolis too.
 That is true, but the honey cells do not contain cocoons and they are emptied and polished seldom—usually only once a year.
-Brood cells, on the other hand, may be polished and reused every 21 or 22 days during the spring and summer—a huge difference.
+Brood cells, on the other hand, can be polished and reused every 21 or 22 days during the spring and summer—a huge difference.

-Another difference between honey comb and brood comb is the amount of bee activity.
+Another difference between honeycomb and brood comb is the amount of bee activity.
 Once a honey cell is filled the bees move on to another.
 But once an egg is laid in a brood cell, the uncapped larvae is fed a thousand times a day—quite a different traffic pattern.

 The question always arises whether dark comb is harmful to bees.
 In truth, bees love dark comb and it is often used in bait hives to attract wild swarms.
 I’ve heard rumors about beekeepers using black comb for twenty-five years with no ill effects.

 Recently, however, there is concern about pesticide build-up in old combs, as well as the accumulation of some pathogens.
-Many sources now recommend rotating old black comb out of the hive every four or five years, not because of its color but to protect the hive from these pesticides and pathogens.
+Many sources now recommend rotating old black comb out of the hive every four or five years, not because of its color but to protect the hive from accumulations of pesticides and pathogens.